swiftlang/swift/docs/Windows.md

 `clang-cl` is recommended over MSVC for building Swift on Windows.
-Although it is possible to build the compiler and the standard library with MSVC, and use those built products to compile a Swift program, it won't be possible to run the binary without seperately obtaining the Swift runtime.
+Although it is possible to build the compiler and the standard library with MSVC to use those built products to compile a Swift program, it won't be possible to run the binary without seperately obtaining the Swift runtime.
 On the other hand, `clang-cl` is able to build the runtime, which makes it possible to build and run all the components required for Swift natively on